 Prisma is a new kind of ORM that - like any other tool - comes with its own tradeoffs.
-This page explains the tradeoffs and mentions which tools can be used as alternatives to Prisma in different scenarios.
+This page explains when Prisma would be a good fit, and provides alternatives for other scenarios.

 This is the main use case for Prisma.
 Server-side applications typically are API servers that expose data operations via technologies like REST, GraphQL or gRPC.
 They are commonly built as microservices or monolithic apps and deployed via long-running servers or serverless functions.
 Prisma is a great fit for all of these application and deployment models.

 Productivity and developer experience are core to how we're building our tools.
 We're looking to build developer-friendly abstractions for tasks that are complex, error-prone and time-consuming when performed manually.

 No matter if you're a SQL newcomer or veteran, Prisma will give you a significant productivity boost for the most common database workflows.

 Here are a couple of the guiding principles and general practices we apply when designing and building our tools:

 Prisma shines especially when used in collaborative environments.

 The declarative Prisma schema provides an overview of the current state of the database that's easy to understand for everyone.
 This is a major improvement to traditional workflows where developers have to dig through migration files to understand the current table structure.